HoracioChavez/footprints/README.md

 ### How to install.

-To make this work, please:
+To make this web app work, please:

-1. Clone this repo.
+1. Clone the repo.
 2. Install all the required gems.
 3. Create your database and required tables.